MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-metrics-dimensions.md

 A conversation can be abandoned for multiple reasons.
 For example, a customer might be disconnected or might cancel the call because of a long waiting period, supervisors might forcibly close requests, or automatic system actions might be configured to respond to handle overflow.
 Abandoned conversations can lead to customer dissatisfaction because of a lack of assistance from the contact center.
 A high abandonment rate might require further investigation into operational metrics such as agent availability and queue distribution.

 If a bot or IVR handles the customer before it escalates the request to a human agent, this metric is calculated as the number of conversations that were abandoned while customers were waiting for a human agent after the bot escalated the request.
-If a conversation is abandoned before a bot can be assigned, the conversation is considered abandoned.
+If a conversation is abandoned before a bot can be assigned, the system considers the conversation abandoned.

 If the customer reaches a human agent queue directly, this metric is calculated as the number of incoming conversations that were abandoned.